microsoft/CsWinRT/README.md

 - To launch the project in Visual Studio, run `devenv cswinrt.sln` from the same command prompt.
 This will inherit the necessary environment.

 **Note:**  By default, projection projects only generate source files for Release configurations, where cswinrt.exe can execute in seconds.
 To generate projection sources for Debug configurations, set the project property GenerateTestProjection to 'true'.
 In either case, existing projection sources under the "Generated Files" folder will still be compiled into the projection assembly.
 This configuration permits a faster inner loop in Visual Studio.

-## What's New

-C#/WinRT [version 1.1.4](https://github.com/microsoft/CsWinRT/releases/tag/1.1.4.210316.1) is the latest release and includes bugfixes for the Windows SDK projections, as well as improvements to [C#/WinRT authoring support](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md) currently in preview.
-C#/WinRT [version 1.1.2](https://github.com/microsoft/CsWinRT/releases/tag/1.1.2.210216.1) is aligned with the most recent [.NET 5 March update](https://devblogs.microsoft.com/dotnet/net-march-2021/).
-See the [releases page](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT NuGet releases and corresponding versions for .NET SDK updates.
-Details on breaking changes and known issues can be found on the releases page.

 ## Related Projects